-This essay was composed for our Art Writers Mentorship Program, focusing on cultural reporting and art criticism that position the arts within broader cultural and social contexts.
+This essay was composed for our Art Writing Incubator (formerly, Art Writers Mentorship), focusing on cultural reporting and art criticism that position the arts within broader cultural and social contexts.
 Susan Snodgrass, a longtime senior lecturer in the New Arts Journalism program at the School of the Art Institute of Chicago, assigned participants to write essays that address current issues of concern to their local art communities or beyond.

 In the last year, the #MeToo movement, a phrase coined by civil rights activist Tarana Burke and popularized by actress Alyssa Milano, has taken ahold of American society, dominating headlines and social media feeds, reshaping workplace behavior, and forcing our culture to take a long, hard look at what we deem as acceptable behavior.
 The movement was even named Time magazine’s Person of the Year in 2017.
 Before the hashtag gained momentum last fall, particularly with the allegations against film producer Harvey Weinstein, artists and writers were already speaking up about their experiences and calling out offenders.
 Artists have been fighting back against the general acceptance of sexual assault and getting coverage from major media outlets like The New York Times.
 Often, those who are comfortable with our patriarchal society, tell us “it happens” and that there is nothing we can do about it.
 Men and women shrug at reports of people who are being assaulted every day.
 Their solution?
 Dress more appropriately if you don’t like being catcalled, groped, or worse.